denisdzhindo/webdrivercamp-learning-python/python-data-structures-continue/README.md

 When to use sets versus lists:  If you don’t want the values in the data to change, you can use a set.
 But if you want the items to change, you can use a list.
 You can also take into account whether the order of the items matters to you or not.

-How to iterate into a set
+How to iterate into a set Set - Loops, we can set [id] for item, but Set() is unordered, unindexed collection -> when iterate the order is not guaranteed

 What are dictionaries and how to use them